szen95/SEABED/README.md

 # SEABED
 The repository for the SEABED project.
 SEABED stands for SEgmentation And Biomarker Enrichment of Differential treatment response.

+Our manuscript, titled "Defining subpopulations of differential drug response to reveal novel target populations", describes our work and is now available at npj Systems Biology and Applications.
+It is available [here](https://www.nature.com/articles/s41540-019-0113-4).

 ![logo](https://github.com/szen95/SEABED/blob/master/website_s1/img/SEABED_logo.png)

 ### Workflow